Nathan-Nesbitt/G2T/Notes/02 Commands_G2T_NN.md

 touch ~/foo
 ```

-`chown` - Changes perosn and group ownership of a file
+`chown` - Changes person and group ownership of a file

 ```
 Example (Changes ownership of foo.txt to nathan user and www-data group):